RustServers-gg/EasyVote/README.md

-More Credits towards SheepHW for including RustServers.gg API as native support
+More Credits towards SheepRW for including RustServers.gg API as native support